 The Annual Rabinowitz Visitorship

-Mr Benjamin “Bennie” Rabinowitz, Cape Town-based entrepreneur and philanthropist, has spent his life committed to the cause of social justice in South Africa.
-He has used his success to promote constructive engagement on social justice issues through the endowment of an annual Rabinowitz Visitorship at the UCT Faculty of Law in 2009 in support of the Law 150 campaign.
-The Visitorship was established with a focus on law, democracy, equality and social justice - and the aim of bringing leading lawyers to participate in the intellectual life of the Faculty over three or four days, including giving the Annual Rabinowitz Public Lecture.
+Mr Benjamin “Bennie” Rabinowitz, Cape Town-based entrepreneur and philanthropist, spent his life committed to the cause of social justice in South Africa.
+He used his success to promote constructive engagement on social justice issues through the endowment of an annual Rabinowitz Visitorship at the UCT Faculty of Law in 2009 in support of the Law 150 campaign.
+The Visitorship was established with a focus on law, democracy, equality and social justice - and the aim of bringing leading lawyers and academics to participate in the intellectual life of the Faculty over three or four days, including giving the Annual Rabinowitz Public Lecture.

 The Faculty has hosted more than a decade of Visitors, including: